MillerApps/dotfiles/README.md

 # New Machine Setup

+> [!Note]
-> Note: Although this is called dotfiles there are no actual dotfiles in this repo, they are saved and backed up via iCloud.
+> Although this is called dotfiles there are no actual dotfiles in this repo, they are saved and backed up via iCloud.
+> Might go under a rewrite to intergrate Nix.

 Steps to make a new machine easier to setup